Baker Hotel (Mineral Wells, Texas): The 1950s–1970s: Decline and Abandonment

-Camp Wolters was shut down in 1946, one year after World War II ended, and nearby business suffered as a result.
 A smaller renaissance came in 1951 when the camp was reopened as Fort Wolters, a military helicopter training base.
-The Baker Hotel hosted the Texas Republican Party conventions in 1952 and 1955, and the Texas Democratic Party held their convention at the Baker in 1954.
+The Baker Hotel hosted the Texas Republican Party conventions in 1952 and 1955, and the Texas Democratic Party held their convention at the Baker Hotel in 1954.

-Aside from these successes, business declined steadily through the 1950s and the proverbial final nail was driven by Earl Baker himself when he announced that he would be closing the hotel after the passing of his 70th birthday in 1963.
-True to his word, Baker shuttered the building on April 30 of that year, bringing an end to 34 years of service to Mineral Wells and surrounding areas.
+Aside from these successes, business declined steadily through the 1950s, and by the end of the decade, Earl Baker himself announced that he would be closing the hotel after his 70th birthday in 1963.
+True to his word, Baker shuttered the building on April 30, 1963, bringing an end to the Baker Hotel after 34 years of service to Mineral Wells and surrounding areas.

-The hotel reopened two years later, in 1965, when a group of local investors leased the structure from the Baker family, but the revival was brief and marred by the death of Earl Baker of a heart attack in 1967 after he was found unconscious on the floor of the cavernous Baker Suite.
+The hotel reopened two years later, in 1965, when a group of local investors leased the structure from the Baker family, but the revival was brief and marred by the sudden death of Earl Baker on December 3, 1967, after Baker suffered a massive heart attack at the hotel.
+He was found unconscious on the floor of the Baker Suite.

-In 1972, the Baker closed its doors for the last time.
-Although several groups had made offers to rehabilitate the structure, the building remained abandoned until 2019, when it was announced that the Baker Hotel would finally be renovated and restored.
+In 1972, the Baker Hotel closed its doors for the final time.
+Although several groups had made offers to rehabilitate the structure throughout the years, the building remained abandoned until June 2019, when it was announced that the Baker Hotel would finally be renovated and restored.

-2019 restoration plans
+2014: Baker Hotel Voting Measure

-In 2014, citizens of Mineral Wells approved a measure to allocate a portion of the city's sales tax to the renovation project that will provide up to $4 million for the $65 million project.
+In May 2014, citizens of Mineral Wells approved a measure to allocate a portion of the city's sales tax to the renovation project that provided up to $4 million for the $65 million project.
+It was reported that nearly 96 percent of voters in Mineral Wells approved reallocating one-eighth of the city's sales tax to renovate the Baker Hotel in the near future.
+This money was saved by the local government and remained unused until it was announced that the Baker Hotel would be restored in June 2019.